SPECIAL NEEDS TRUST PHOENIX

 What is a Special Needs Trust?

 Unlike other types of trusts, special needs trusts are designed to provide additional funds for disabled, dependent adults and children without jeopardizing their eligibility for state or federal benefits like Medicaid or SSI.
-They can be established by parents, grandparents, guardians, or a court in the state of Arizona.
+They are typically established by parents.

 Who Qualifies for a Special Needs Trust?